1. Controller responsible for data processing and its data protection officer

 - Right to object

-In so far as your personal data are processed on the basis of a legitimate interest pursuant to point (f) of Article 6(1) of the GDPR, you have the right, under Article 21 of the GDPR, to object to the processing of your personal data where grounds relating to your particular situation or the objection is directed against direct marketing.
+In so far as your personal data are processed on the basis of a public interest pursuant to point (e) of Article 6(1) of the GDPR, you have the right, under Article 21 of the GDPR, to object to the processing of your personal data where grounds relating to your particular situation or the objection is directed against direct marketing.
 In the latter case you have the general right to object, which we will implement without you needing to cite any specific situation.

 13. Disclosure of personal data